scottcolfer/scottcolfer.github.io/_posts/value-digital-transformation.md

 How do we measure public value?
 Public value is defined as two things in the context of public service delivery by the Civil  Service:

-- mission value: achieving the mission of your department as well as possible whilst hitting financial targets for liquidity
+- **mission value**: achieving the mission of your department as well as possible whilst hitting financial targets for liquidity
-- political value: maintaining the trust of the public in Government
+- **political value**: maintaining the trust of the public in Government

 ### Mission value

-Financial objective of non-profits: aim for liquidity - maximise the value of their available budget to accomplish their mission

-Justice is the basis of democracy.
-Everyone should be equal in the eyes of the law.
+Non-profits measure their value through the extent to which they achieve their mission whilst also meeting financial targets for liquidity.
+In practice this means doing as much as possible towards their mission within their budget, and trying to increase their budget if they can see the need to do so.

+Mission value usefully describes the main priority for everyone in the Civil Service: our main goal is to achieve our mission as well as possible whilst also meeting financial targets for liquidity.
+Every Department in Government has a different mission, and its important for each Department to specific how the success of their mission will be measured.
+What's our one metric that matters (this might change from reporting period to reporting period but it's important to have one at all times)?
+What are our other key performance indicators?
+What's the benchmark for these metrics at the beginning of the financial year?
+By how much do we need to improve them by the end of the financial year in order to justify the investment that the public has made in our mission?
+How do we know if we've succeeded or failed?

 ### Political value

-Relating to the government, the conduct of government, and the making of government policy.
+Things aren't as simple as that because these public services are delivered through Government.
+I'm privileged to live in a [liberal democracy](https://en.wikipedia.org/wiki/Liberal_democracy) with a [parliamentary system](https://en.wikipedia.org/wiki/Parliamentary_system).
+We also have a [constitutional monarchy](https://en.wikipedia.org/wiki/Constitutional_monarchy).
+These social systems are the social bedrock of our society and critical for our country to continue to run as it does.
+This means that it's important to maintain the trust of the public in these social systems, something that we define as **political value**.

+Political value may not be clearly expressed to us but is often disclosed by bureaucratic rules.

 HiPPOs are humans too https://www.mindtheproduct.com/2017/06/remember-hippos-humans/ What everyone gets wrong about stakeholder https://melissaperri.com/blog/stakeholders Stakeholders have specific influence and knowledge that can help your product.

-Political needs may not have been clearly expressed to us, and may be disclosed by our bureaucratic rules.

 “When an agile team self organises to meet business needs and deliver business value, it cannot just consider customer and user needs for its products.
 It must consider all of the needs of the organisation and all of the things the business values, and then self organise to meet all of those needs.
 The needs disclosed by bureaucratic rules are amongst those needs.”